-Lord is prone to acute bacterial sinusitis, a form of sinus infection.
-Each year, about 31 million people experience sinus infections, which are usually caused by bacteria growing in the sinuses, the bony cavities found behind the nose, eyes, brows, and cheekbones.
+Lord is prone to INVALID ARTICLE ID, a form of INVALID ARTICLE ID.
+Each year, about 31 million people experience sinus infections, which are usually caused by bacteria growing in the INVALID ARTICLE ID, the bony cavities found behind the nose, eyes, brows, and cheekbones.
 Typically, a cold or allergy attack causes mucous membranes in the sinuses to swell and block the tiny openings into the sinuses, which interferes with their ability to drain.
 The trapped mucus allows bacteria to breed, causing pain and pressure in the head and face.

 All told, sinus infections cause 73 million days of "restricted activity" in the United States each year, according to a 1997 report from the Centers for Disease Control and Prevention.
 People with colds, which are caused by viruses, often mistakenly believe they have a sinus infection.
 While antibiotics can be helpful for those with sinus infections, they are useless when it comes to fighting cold viruses.

 "The distinction can be difficult and no one rule applies to everybody," says Neil Bhattacharyya, MD, an associate professor of otology and laryngology at Harvard Medical School, in Boston.
 "Only about 2% to 6% of common colds progress to become a true bacterial sinus infection that could benefit from antibiotics."

 While the symptoms may be similar, there are some differences between the two conditions that can help you determine which one you have.